CARBONOZ-RENEWABLES/carbonoz_solarautopilotV1/README.md

 ## About

-This add-on provides a comprehensive solution for managing and monitoring solar power systems.
-It includes:
+SUPPORTED SOLAR HYBRID INVERTERS

-- Live Solar Dashboard
+- Deye / Sunsynk
-- MQTT Inverter Control
+- Voltronic / Axpert / MPP Solar
-- Automation Rules
+- Growatt
-- Data Logging to InfluxDB
+- More to come....

 ## Installation

 Follow these steps to install the add-on:

 1. Navigate to the Home Assistant Add-on Store.
-2. Find the "Carbonoz SolarAutopilot" add-on in the list and click on it.
+2. Find the "CARBONOZ SolarAutopilot" add-on in the list and click on it.
 3. Click on "Install".

 ## Configuration